CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.9 Mobile Workplace.md

 #### INF.9.A3 Access and Access Protection [Staff]

 The employees MUST be informed about the regulations and measures for burglar and access protection at the mobile workplace.
 MUST be advised to close windows and close doors when the mobile workstation is not occupied (this is possible, for example, in hotel rooms).
-If this is not possible (eg on the train), the employees MUST store all documentation and IT systems in a safe place if they are absent.
+If this is not possible (eg on the train), the employees MUST store all documentation and IT systems in a safe place when they are absent.
 It MUST be ensured that unauthorized persons can not access official IT and documents at any time.

 If rooms are left only briefly, the clients used MUST be locked or shut down so that they can only be used again after successful authentication.